addtheletters/space/README.md

 -Draws a bunch of movers that leave fading trails -Draws a bunch of things that face the red
--Draws a bunch of things that accelerate, some of which accelerate in the direction they face
+-Draws a bunch of things that accelerate, some of which accelerate in the direction they face -Draws a bunch of things that accelerate and turn to face in a specific direction without changing trajectory

 Current TestGraphics functionality:
 -Test3D's random points/lines